 It’s the first day of fall!
 I’m so excited for cooler temps, changing leaves, and all my favorite fall traditions, the biggest of which is baking!
 Fall baking brings so many warm, comforting, and indulgent flavors — it’s like getting a hug from your food!
-And this pumpkin cinnamon roll recipe is a perfect example!
+And these pumpkin spice cinnamon rolls are a perfect example!

-I can’t say enough about these — they are the BEST cinnamon rolls!
+I can’t say enough about these — they are the BEST pumpkin spice cinnamon rolls!
 They’re full of all the best fall flavors — pumpkin (of course) pumpkin pie spice, brown sugar, vanilla, and my favorite: brown butter!
 You’ll get the comforting goodness of the autumn season in every bite.
-This pumpkin cinnamon roll recipe is the perfect way to start your fall season!
+These pumpkin spice cinnamon rolls are the perfect way to start your fall season!

 How to make the best cinnamon rolls

-But to help you make these gooey cinnamon rolls the best they can be, I’m including all my tips for how to make cinnamon rolls, step by step!
+But to help you make them the best they can be, I’m including all my tips for how to make pumpkin spice cinnamon rolls, step by step!
 So let’s get into it!

-For this pecan pumpkin cinnamon roll recipe, you’ll need to gather ingredients for three parts: the dough, the brown butter pecan filling, and the brown butter cream cheese frosting for the cinnamon rolls.
+For these pecan pumpkin spice cinnamon rolls, you’ll need to gather ingredients for three parts: the dough, the brown butter pecan filling, and the brown butter cream cheese frosting for the cinnamon rolls.

 Here’s what you’ll need to gather for the cinnamon roll dough: